-The A Level Music course is intended to allow students to pursue musical interests and develop a breadth of understanding over a wide range of styles and genres.
-It provides an excellent basis for lifelong learning and for higher education courses in music.
-At A Level, students investigate, analyse and evaluate music and its features through a holistic experience of the main musical disciplines of performing, composing, listening and appraising, while developing skills applicable to a wide range of career paths.
+The A Level Music course allows students to pursue their musical interests and gain a qualification that will support a broad range of career pathways.
+At A Level, students work on industry standard equipment (Apple Macs, Logic Pro and Notation Software) to investigate, analyse and evaluate music and its features through a holistic experience of the main musical disciplines of performing, composing, listening and appraising.

 - A Level Performance consists of a recital of no less than eight minutes in length, on the candidate's chosen instrument(s), to be performed between March and May of the examination year.
-Performances may be solo, part of an ensemble, or a combination of the two.
+Performances may be solo, part of an ensemble, or a combination of the two and in any style.
 The recital is recorded internally and marked externally.
-This component is worth 30% of the overall marks. - A Level Composition consists of two composition tasks: one own-choice composition of at least four minutes and one technical composition to a brief set by the exam board, demonstrating technical and contextual understanding of composition skills.
+This component is worth 30% of the overall marks. - A Level Composition consists of two composition tasks: one free composition of at least four minutes in any style and one technical composition to a brief set by the exam board, demonstrating technical and contextual understanding of composition skills.
 A score and sound file are submitted for external marking.
-This component is worth 30% of the overall marks. - The Listening and Appraising unit is an examination is worth 40% of the overall marks for the course, based on knowledge and understanding from the six diverse Areas of Study.
-Candidates are required to demonstrate their musical knowledge and understanding of style and context through the study of set works and related wider listening material covered in each Area of Study.
+This component is worth 30% of the overall marks. - The Listening and Appraising unit is an examination and worth 40% of the overall marks for the course, based on knowledge and understanding from the six diverse areas of study.
+Candidates are required to demonstrate their musical knowledge and understanding of style and context through the study of set works and related wider listening material covered in each area of study.

 - A Grade 5 or higher at GCSE Music (or equivalent) is advisable, although exceptions may be made where a candidate can demonstrate strong practical skills. - A performance standard of at least Grade 5 is recommended on the candidate's chosen instrument(s). - ABRSM Grade 5 Theory is desirable and would give a strong foundation to the course.
 If you do not have that level, we would ask that you work towards securing your music theory knowledge prior to starting the course.
-Support in this can be made available through extra-curricular provision
+Support in this can be made available through extra-curricular provision.